GUIDELINES FOR Charlie Co. 3rd BN 10th IN MAIL:

 So in a nutshell we have:

-Other popular items include razors, shaving cream, sun block, etc. Those hygiene items can be purchased at the PX.
+Other popular items include razors, shaving cream, sun block, etc. Those hygiene items can also be purchased at the PX.
 They’ll also eventually need binders, note cards, and other ‘school supplies’.
 Again they’ll probably buy these items at the PX as well.

 Anything that they can't have, with the exception of food will be held for them until the end of the cycle.